All fees are subject to VAT.

 - A factor of 0.6 per £100,000 of Capital at Risk on UK individual income protection policies.

-The fee is subject to a minimum of £5,600 (£5,400 in 2020/21) and a maximum of £75,000.
+The fee is subject to a minimum of £7,230 (£7,020 in 2024/25) and a maximum of £82,400 (£80,000 in 2024/25).

 Please note:

-- the fee is expressed net of VAT
+- The fee is expressed net of VAT

-- the calculation is intended to apply to UK business only (we understand that low volumes of overseas business can be combined with UK business on Form S14 but, by definition, the impact should be small)
+- The calculation is intended to apply to UK business only (we understand that low volumes of overseas business can be combined with UK business on Form S14 but, by definition, the impact should be small)

-- we ask insurers to supply the relevant figures from their QRTs alongside their calculated fee
+- We ask insurers to supply the relevant figures from their QRTs alongside their calculated fee

-- insurers are requested to consider the "spirit" of the formula and to contact us if they consider that it does not appropriately reflect the nature of their business.
+- Insurers are requested to consider the "spirit" of the formula and to contact us if they consider that it does not appropriately reflect the nature of their business.

 Fees for other organisations